-- 1. Pretend to be the patient.
-Write down your age, gender, and subjective symptoms.
-(15 pts) - 2.
-Write out the patient's medial history, surgical history, medications, allergies, social history, and family history, (6 pts) - 3.
+- -- Please submit under "Assignments" - -- MUST select a disease of interest that has NOT been used in "Crack the Case" - -- Format: No specific format required.
+Some copy/paste the instructions below and respond below each item.
+Some use the "Crack the Case" template.
+Whichever way you choose, please just make sure all items asked for are addressed. - 1.
+Pretend to be the patient.
+Write down your symptoms.
+(25 pts) - 2.
+Write out the patient's medial history, surgical history, medications, allergies, social history, and family history.
+(6 pts) - 3.
 Write out the patient's vital signs.
 (10 pts) - 4.
-Write out the patient's physical exam findings (15 pts) - 5.
-Write out list of differential diagnoses (15 pts) - 6.
-Write out what lab tests you'd like to order, and their results (15 pts) - 7.
+Write out the patient's physical exam findings (25 pts) - 5.
+Write out list of differential diagnoses (30 pts) - 6.
+Write out what lab tests you'd like to order, and their results (20 pts) - 7.
 Write out what imaging tests you'd like to order, and their results (5 pts) - 8.
-Write out any medications given (5 pts) - 9.
-Write out a management plan other than medications (e.g. procedures, fluids, positioning, etc.) (5 pts)

-- 10. What is their disposition (home, admission)?
+Write out any medications given (10 pts) - 9.
+Write out a management plan other than medications (e.g. procedures, fluids, positioning, etc.) (10 pts) - 10.
+What is their disposition (home, admission)?
 (5 pts) - 11.
 What consultants/specialists are involved?
 (4 pts)

 SIDEBAR: This assignment is waived for those who volunteer to do the "Crack the Case" presentations.
+If that's the case, please sign up for a "Crack the Case" spot and an office hour slot preceding that slot.

-"CRACK THE CASE" SIMULATIONS NOTHING TO TURN IN, BUT FAIR

-GAME ON EXAMS
+"CRACK THE CASE" NOTHING TO TURN IN, BUT FAIR GAME ON EXAMS

-In other words, these are interactive case simulations facilitated during class time.
+In other words, these are interactive case simulations facilitated during class.
 I encourage you to use the provided "Crack the Case Template" (below this paragraph) to take notes.
 Material discussed, especially those topics I highlight at the end of the case, are fair game on the exams.
 Student volunteers are needed to "act out" the patient during class, primarily focusing on a history and physical exam (verbally communicated) lead the class to the correct diagnosis and management.
 The class will try to solve the case.
-Class participation is highly encouraged.
 Not every student will need to volunteer.
 As mentioned above, students who volunteer will get "Case Report" waived.